 In the fall, you often see lots of pumpkins and gourds in the stores and farmers markets.
 Pumpkins and gourds are great inexpensive resources for learning.
 Children need experiences with nature items, especially in a world that is more and more digital and indoors.
-These activities will encourage your preschoolers to get hands-on with pumpkins and gourds.
+These pumpkin activities for kids will encourage your preschoolers to get hands-on with pumpkins and gourds.

-Pumpkins and Gourds in the Science Center
+Pumpkin Activities in the Science Center

 Introduce the pumpkins and gourds during your circle time.
 Talk about what they are and discuss things like color or texture.
 Build vocabulary with different words to describe them.
 Compare and contrast them…and even sort them by shape, size, color, or texture.